ICCP/syllabus/README.md

 ### Workflow

-1. Fork the repository for the exercise/project (found under [github.com/advanced-js](https://github.com/advanced-js))
+1. Fork the repository for the exercise/project (found under [github.com/advanced-js](https://github.com/ICCP))
 1. Clone the repository to your computer
-1. Open the `index.html` file in a browser and open the Developer Tools
-1. Modify the files to complete your solution
+1. Modify the seed files as desired to work on your solution
-1. Refresh the `index.html` page to see the results, and repeat
 1. Make sure all of your code is committed
 1. Push/sync up to GitHub
-1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request) on the original repository by the due time (generally the start of the following class)
+1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request) on the original repository by the due date to submit your assignment
-1. You can continue to push fixes and improvements until the close date (listed in Classes) – just add a comment in the pull request to let us know it's been updated.
+  * You can continue to push fixes and improvements until the close date (listed in Classes) – just add a comment in the pull request to let us know it's been updated.

 ### Requirements